What is AMH Testing : Myths and Misinformation.

 15/09/2023

-Direct-to-consumer (DTC) testing has become increasingly popular in recent years, with many companies offering tests that claim to evaluate fertility or ovarian reserve.
-One key component of these tests is the measurement of Anti-Müllerian Hormone (AMH test), which is produced by follicles in the ovaries and is known to reflect functional ovarian reserve.
+Direct-to-consumer blood testing has become increasingly popular in recent years, with many companies offering tests that claim to evaluate fertility or ovarian reserve.
+One key component of these tests is the measurement of Anti-Müllerian Hormone (AMH test), which is produced by follicles in the ovaries and is known to reflect ovarian reserve.

 A recent study1 has raised concerns about claims made by some companies selling at-home AMH tests.
-Authors found that many websites selling DTC AMH tests included false claims about the utility of AMH testing to predict fertility and menopause onset.
+Authors found that many websites selling AMH tests included false claims about the utility of AMH testing to predict fertility and menopause onset.

 AMH data can be used by clinicians to determine the correct stimulation protocol and dosage to optimise the response to follicle stimulation in those with a low AMH result, and to avoid ovarian hyperstimulation syndrome (OHSS) in those with a high AMH result.